Mfigueira/react-test/README.md

 ## What is this?

-This is a simple project with some Jest Unit testing for React apps.
+This is a React project with some Jest Unit testing.

 Based on lectures from Academind's React course.